active-logic/activelogic-cs/Doc/Reference/Logging.md

 ## Logging and the information chain

-Building log-trees requires propagating annotated statuses up the call stack; orphaned statuses do not appear within the log-tree; the following example illustrates this scenario:
+Building log-trees requires propagating annotated statuses up the call stack; orphaned statuses do not appear within the log-tree; the following example illustrates this:

 ```cs
 public status TwoStep(){